-5 These are the settings we will use for our first composition.
-Remember to uncheck the Lock Aspect Ratio box before typing in your new dimensions.
-You can always change these settings later by selecting Composition Settings from the Composition menu.
+5 These are the settings we will use for our first composition (above).
+Remember to uncheck the Lock Aspect Ratio box before typing in new dimensions.
+In the Advanced tab, check that the Renderer popup is set to use the Classic 3D Renderer (below).

-6 At this point, you should have a project with two folders and one composition.
-Notice the cursor to the right of the Name column in the Project panel; we just finished dragging this column wider to view our comp's entire name.
+6 At this point, the Project panel will have two folders and one composition.
+Drag this Name column wider if the comp's name is bring truncated.

-▼ Managing the Comp View
+Managing the Comp View